 What is Clear Access, Clear Waters?

 England and Wales have some of the most restricted access to water in the world.
-Only 3.4% of our rivers have an uncontested public right of navigation.

-Our communities are rarely far from rivers, canals or lakes.
 Yet the vast majority of us are unable to access them.

-Our blue spaces of rivers, estuaries, canals, reservoirs and lakes touch our lives in many ways.
 They provide water for us to drink, they help grow our food and also provide a means of transport.

-Blue spaces can be our natural protection from flooding.
 They can be places where we educate our children and provide recreational opportunities.
-They are vital for our wellbeing.

-Paddle UK relaunched its Access & Environment Charter at Westminster >>
+The Clear Access, Clear Waters campaign relaunched our Access & Environment Charter at Westminster >>

 Our priorities for action are: